-The original chapel still remains on the property but was moved to make way for the beginning of construction for what is now the basilica.
-While the exterior of the basilica is Italian renaissance, the inside is more contemporary given the many styles that have passed through since the start of construction in 1924 till its completion in 1966.
+The original chapel remains on the property but was moved to make way for the beginning of construction for the basilica.
+While the basilica’s exterior is Italian renaissance, the inside is more contemporary, given the many styles that have passed through since the start of construction in 1924 till its completion in 1966.

 When you visit, there are a few locations to see, like the crypt church, votive chapel, as well as one of the grandest organs in the world housed inside the great basilica.
 Outside of this beautiful church, you are afforded an impeccable view that, on a clear day, you can see out for miles.

 And, with a bus stop at the bottom of the property and a metro station about a 10-minute walk away, St. Joseph’s Oratory is easy to get to.
 It is open daily, so do not miss out on one of the great things to do in Montreal.